Capstone-Projects-2025-Spring/project-aac-game-team-a/README.md

 ## Project Abstract

-The goal of this project is to create a fun experience for children who struggle with communicating verbally or who prefer to use other forms of communication.
+The goal of "Scribblers!" is to create a fun experience for children who struggle with communicating verbally or who prefer to use other forms of communication.
 This project emulates the game "Pictionary", but includes the use of a custom AAC (Augmented and Alternative Communication) board along with other accesibility features.
 Users will take turns drawing a random prompt, and those who take on the role of a guesser will use the AAC board to select their guesses.

 ## High Level Requirement